solita/solita.github.com/_posts/2024-01-10-playwright-for-the-rest-of-us.md

  - Testing
 ---

-[Playwright](https://playwright.dev) is a great tool for browser based testing.
+[Playwright](https://playwright.dev) is a great tool for browser-based testing.
 We use it in many of our projects and I personally like it a lot.
-Unluckily it only supports some *niche* programming languages like Java, Python, JavaScript and C#... but does not have support for the OG of OO: Smalltalk.
+Unluckily it only supports some *niche* programming languages like Java, Python, JavaScript, and C#... but does not have support for the OG of OO: Smalltalk.

 To rectify this glaring omission, I decided to create my own bindings.

 ## The plan

-Obviously it is easiest to start with one of the existing languages and add a layer on top of that.
+Obviously, it is easiest to start with one of the existing languages and add a layer on top of that.
 I wanted to make this as general as possible, so I decided to create a host program that wraps the existing API and exposes the functionality to clients.

-JSON is pretty ubiquituous these days and most languages will have either a builtin or easily available libraries to handle the format.
+JSON is pretty ubiquitous these days and most languages will have either built-in or easily available libraries to handle the format.
 I considered building an [OpenAPI](https://www.openapis.org) but the stateless nature didn't seem like a good idea for such a chatty use case... there will be lots of messages going through and a constant connection seemed more appropriate.
 I still wanted to stay